dpjanes/iotdb-links/README.md

 * [RFC 6690](https://tools.ietf.org/html/rfc6690)
 * [HTTP LINK Element](http://www.w3.org/TR/html401/struct/links.html)

+## Notes

+* quoting functions are probably not 100% compliant, especially with unicode.
+Please help.

 # Functions

 These are almost inverses of each other, except that 'parse()' can